NYPD investigating officer's potential Capitol riot involvement

 Speaking about Wednesday's events on Capitol Hill, Shea said he was "deep in COVID" at the time, but added: "Like everyone else, I was disgusted by what I saw."

+On Saturday, the Fire Department of New York confirmed in a statement to Fox News that the agency "received anonymous allegations that active or retired members were present at the events at the United States Capitol on January 6," said Frank Dwyer, FDNY's deputy commissioner of public information and external affairs.
+The department provided the FBI with the information.

+A source familiar with the matter told Fox News on Monday the FDNY received two tips from two individuals linking them to the Capitol Hill events.
+The source could not speak to whether they were active duty or retired members, and said the tips "generically stated that they were at the events at the Capitol."

-Later Monday, Mayor Bill de Blasio issued a scathing rebuke on any city employees who participated in the violent events, saying they'd be out of a job if caught.
+Also on Monday, Mayor Bill de Blasio issued a scathing rebuke on any city employees who participated in the violent events, saying they'd be out of a job if caught.

 "Any New York City employee, any part of the city government, who participated in an attack on our democratic institutions, who participated in an insurrection at the Capitol, will be terminated.
 Period," the Democratic mayor told reporters.
 "If we have proof that someone violently attacked our United States government, they will not be working for New York City any longer."